-Andrés Roemer Slomianski, Mexico’s newly-arrived ambassador to UNESCO in Paris, is not only a diplomat, political analyst, attorney, economist, think tank founder, and author of 16 books and two award-winning plays.
+Andrés Roemer, Mexico’s newly-arrived ambassador to UNESCO in Paris, is a diplomat, political analyst, attorney, economist, think tank founder, and author of 16 books and two award-winning plays.

 When it came time last Thursday for 58 country representatives on the UNESCO executive board to vote on an Arab-drafted resolution that effectively denied Jewish ties to Jerusalem’s Temple Mount and the Western Wall—by using Islamic terms only for Judaism’s holiest sites—Mexico was one of only 24 states that voted for the pernicious text.
 (Full UN Watch analysis and country voting sheet here.)